tetradsensors/tetrad-api-old/README.md

 # US Ignite Webpage and Backend
 These are instructions for setting up the Python Virtual Environment and frontend of the US Ignite site.
-This project was larely taken from [AQ&U](https://github.com/aqandu/aqandu_live_site).
+This project was larely adapted from [AQ&U](https://github.com/aqandu/aqandu_live_site).
 We use Python 3 at its latest version (on GCP) which, at the time of writing, is 3.8.
 These instructions assume that you have python 3.8 and pip installed locally.

 ## Table of Contents